shermanloan/scejson-doc/doc/module-loan.md

 * `AmError` (see above) must be set to `Allow`.

-Furthermore, the output for an `AmortizeOnly : true`} Loan request will omit the `FedBox` and `Moneys` response elements.
+Furthermore, the output for an `"AmortizeOnly" : true` Loan request will omit the `FedBox` and `Moneys` response elements.

 ---